nickzoic/nick.zoic.org/art/not-a-typewriter/index.md

 a bunch of keys all in an instant.

-I started to catalog which keys were reliably available in this mode but it got a bit out of hand ...
+I started to catalog which keys were reliably available in this mode but it got a bit out of hand ... but to summarize, in addition to the printables, it’s looking like F1 through F10 and Shift-F1 through Shift-F10, plus Tab, Escape and Enter are consistent.
+Control-(digit or letter) and Alt-(digit or letter) are okay too.

 * [some console keycodes](keyboards/)